Venom8080/SentinelVision/README.md

 └── README.md                # This file
 ```

+## 👨‍💻 Author

+**Jitesh Dewangan**
+Cybersecurity Enthusiast | MCA Student
+---

-## 📄 License
+## ⚠ Disclaimer

-This project is for educational and demonstration purposes.
+This project is developed for educational and authorized security testing purposes only.
+Unauthorized scanning or testing of systems without permission is strictly prohibited.

+**All rights reserved.
+This project is proprietary and cannot be used or modified without explicit permission.**